SQLBulkQueryTool/SQLBulkQueryTool/README.md

 This is also show in the examples.

 ======================
 CONFIGURING SCENARIOS:
 ======================

-A single scenario is defined by a single <scenario>.properties file.
+A single scenario is defined by a single [scenarioname].properties file.
 One or more scenarios can be run at one time, in sequential order.

 To create a scenario file, make a copy of the scenario.properties.template (found in the tests\scenarios folder) and rename it to {name}.properties.

 Depending on whether you are creating a single or multiple scenarios the detailed steps are as follows:

 SINGLE SCENARIOS